5 times long-term disability insurance makes sense

 It’s impossible to know how long a disability could impact your earning potential.
 It’s possible that an illness or injury could completely alter your ability to work for the rest of your life.
 You may be physically disabled and unable to do a physically-intensive job, or you may experience an illness or disabling accident that alters your ability to see, type or sit for extended periods of time.
 This type of disability could morph into a bigger, long-term concern.

+So when it comes to the question, “Do I need long term disability insurance?,” you can decide whether your life fits into one or more of these scenarios.
 In these cases, disability insurance can help to offset the inevitable costs of rethinking the way you earn an income going forward and can buy you additional time to restructure a career that accommodates for your disability.

 What impacts the cost of disability insurance?